 Read review: Osprey Aether 65

 Why You Should Trust Us

-We researched over forty of the top backpacking backpacks on the market and selected eighteen of the top contenders for hands-on testing.
-We loaded them up with a variety of gear and took to the trail on a series of adventures ranging from volcano climbing trips to alpine rock approaches and thru-hikes.
-We tested how each pack handles small and large loads alike and figured out maximum comfortable carrying capacities for each.
+Our team researched over 60 of the top backpacking backpacks on the market and selected 15 of the best contenders for hands-on testing.
+We loaded them up with various gear and took to the trail on a series of adventures ranging from volcano mountaineering trips to alpine rock approaches and long thru-hikes.
+We tested how each pack handled small and large loads alike and figured out the maximum comfortable carrying capacity for each.

 Related: How We Tested Backpacking Packs

 There are several factors to consider when shopping for a new backpacking backpack.
 Whether you're shopping for your first pack or upgrading from an old model, it's important to consider the types of activities you plan to use it for.
 The packs we've selected are ideal for typical backcountry trips, but most of them are versatile enough to handle general mountaineering or world travel type "backpacking."
 Backpacking backpacks can be far more comfortable to use than a traditional suitcase or duffel bag in rough terrain or areas with few paved roads.
 We directly compared the best and most popular packs to evaluate the pros and cons of each and help narrow down the right one for you.

 Backpacks (and outdoor gear in general) can be quite expensive, but the right gear is often well worth the investment.
 If you have ever trekked up into the mountains with a poorly-fitting pack, there is no doubt you understand the benefits that a quality pack can provide.
 We didn't just focus on the high-end expedition models, but we also tested a range of excellent wallet-friendly designs, such as the excellent REI Flash 55.
 Our favorite pack, the Granite Gear Blaze 60, offers outstanding performance at an average price.